Quotients of del Pezzo surfaces of high degree

 \end{theorem}

 The classification of $G$-minimal rational surfaces is well-known due to V.\,Iskovskikh and Yu.\,Manin (see \cite{Isk79} and \cite{Man67}).
 We introduce some important notions before surveying it.

-\begin{definition} A smooth rational $G$-surface $(X, G)$ admits a {\it conic bundle} structure if there exists a $G$-morphism $\varphi: X \rightarrow B$ such that any scheme fibre is isomorphic to a reduced conic in~$\Pro^2_{\ka}$ and $B$ is a smooth curve. \end{definition}
+\begin{definition} A smooth rational $G$-surface $(X, G)$ admits a {\it conic bundle} structure if there exists a $G$-equivariant map $\varphi: X \rightarrow B$ such that any scheme fibre is isomorphic to a reduced conic in~$\Pro^2_{\ka}$ and $B$ is a smooth curve. \end{definition}

-\begin{definition} A {\it del Pezzo surface} is a smooth projective surface~$X$ such that the anticanonical divisor $-K_X$ is ample.
+\begin{definition} A {\it del Pezzo surface} is a smooth projective surface~$X$ such that the anticanonical class $-K_X$ is ample.

-A {\it singular del Pezzo surface} is a normal projective surface $X$ such that the anticanonical divisor $-K_X$ is ample and all singularities of $X$ are Du Val singularities.
+A {\it singular del Pezzo surface} is a normal projective surface $X$ such that the anticanonical class $-K_X$ is ample and all singularities of $X$ are Du Val singularities.

 The number $d = K_X^2$ is called the {\it degree} of a (singular) del Pezzo surface $X$. \end{definition}